 The following legislative priorities outlines a variety of issues that directly impact the ability of East Valley companies to grow their businesses.
 These statements hold true at many levels of government.
-The Alliance is an organization that advocates a united voice at the State and Federal levels through collaborative efforts with the Dorn Policy Group.
-Each Chamber individually advocates at their local municipal level and this document is not designed to supersede the local chamber's ability to do so; instead, it is shared as an outline of important matters that affect East Valley businesses.
+The Alliance is an organization that advocates a united voice at the State and Federal levels through collaborative efforts with Dorn Policy Group, Inc. Each Chamber individually advocates at their local municipal level and this document is not designed to supersede the local chamber's ability to do so.
+It is a shared outline of important matters that affect East Valley businesses.
+The Alliance supports: